Silvester Johnson: Later life

 The American Civil War hampered growth of his business.
 Although he continued to operate his warehouses and sales, the threat of Confederate raiders disrupted railroad traffic in the area and made it difficult to ship goods.
 Johnson was an astute businessman and attempted to remain above the politics of the time.
 On September 23, 1862, he hosted Colonel Joseph Wheeler and his staff for breakfast during the brief Confederate occupation of New Haven.
 Although he continued to make money during the war, its end finally resulted in the loss of the 14 slaves who operated his home and business.

-Johnson continued to operate his business despite of the loss of his slaves in 1866 after the passage of the Thirteenth Amendment.
+Johnson continued to operate his business despite the loss of his slaves in 1866 after the passage of the Thirteenth Amendment.
 By the mid-1870s, he was dabbling in the banking business, as well as wholesaling liquor.
 Widowed in 1875, he never remarried.
 His generosity to the poor and to the Catholic Church earned him a knighthood in the Order of Saint Gregory the Great from Pope Leo XIII in 1886.